PressCrew/infinity/dashboard/docs/docs/features.md

 	add_theme_support( 'infinity-header-background' );

-This features enables a file upload option in the theme options panel for a custom header background image.
+This feature enables a file upload option in the theme options panel for a custom header background image.

 To display the background you must execute this function in the `<head>` element of your theme: